UsmanAnwar391/UsmanAnwar391.github.io/_posts/Speech/2020-11-20-Trust Region Policy Optimization & Constrained Policy Optimization.md

 ---
 layout: post
 title: Trust Region Policy Optimization & Constrained Policy Optimization
-categories: [Research Papers, Reinforcement Learning]
+categories: [Reinforcement Learning]
 mathjax: true
 ---

-# Trust Region Policy Optimization
+## Trust Region Policy Optimization
 Due to Kakade and Langford 2002, we have the following result comparing the return of two policies $\pi$ and $\pi'$.

 $$